rbisdorff/Digraph3/docSphinx/tutorial.rst

 The *PartiallyDetermined=True* flag (see Lines 1 and 4) is required here in order to orient *only* the actual edges of the graphs.
 Relations between vertices not linked by an edge will be put to the *indeterminate* characteristic value 0.
 This will allow us to compute, later on, convenient *disjunctive digraph fusions*.

 As both graphs are indeed *transitively orientable* (see Lines 3 and 6 above), we may conclude that the given random graph *g* is actually a *permutation graph* instance.
 Yet, we still need to find now its corresponding *permutation*.
-We therefore implement a recipee given by Martin Golumbic [GOL-2004]_ p.159.
+We therefore implement a recipe given by Martin Golumbic [GOL-2004]_ p.159.

 We will first **fuse** both *og* and *ogd* orientations above with an **epistemic disjunction** (see the :py:func:`~digraphsTools.omax` operator), hence, the partially determined orientations requested above.